LemurDaniel-Solutions/BICEP__Naming-Module/README.md

-## **Bicep Naming-Module POC** - An approach to handle consistent naming in Bicep-Modules
+## **Bicep Naming-Module** - An approach to consistent naming in Bicep

-#### I haven't found anything else good for naming in Bicep yet, and Microsoft just always seems to use vars and implement naming in every module.
+#### I haven't found anything else good for naming in Bicep and Microsoft just always seems to use vars and implement naming in every module.
 So, sharing this one here for a centralized solution.
 Hope it helps anyone else! 🚀😊

 This approach for a Naming-Module uses:
 - [User Defined Functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions)
 - [Import and Export](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import)

 <br>

+# TODO !!!
+Update README.md !!!

 ```Bicep
 import { namingSchemaReference, nameGenerator } from 'br:bicepnamingpoc001.azurecr.io/module.naming:1.0.0'